Souleymane Faye (linguist)

-Professor Souleymane Faye is a Senegalese professor of linguistics at the Cheikh Anta Diop University (UCAD), current head of the Serer Division at the Centre de linguistique appliquée de Dakar, author of Serer and Cangin languages and a journalist.
+Souleymane Faye is a Senegalese professor of linguistics at the Cheikh Anta Diop University (UCAD), current head of the Serer Division at the Centre de linguistique appliquée de Dakar, author of Serer and Cangin languages and a journalist.
 Himself Serer from the Faye family, he has authored and co-authored several books and papers in Serer, Wolof, French and English.
 As of 2015, Professor Faye is Head of Seereer and Cangin Languages at the Seereer Resource Centre.